Pelagicore/qface/docs/usage.rst

 .. code-block:: sh

     qface generate --generator ./csvgen.py input output

-To suse live reloading on changes just use the reload option:
+To use live reloading on changes just use the reload option:

 .. code-block:: sh